IBMStreams/samples/Examples-for-beginners/032_native_function_at_work/README.md

 In the case of function model (b), the native function is provided through a .so shared library that is built in a separate C++ project [NativeFunctionLib].
-You can find that CDT project in the same Eclipse workspace as this SPL project.
-After building the shared library using CDT, it is advisable to copy the C++ interface file and the .so file to the SPL project's impl/include and impl/lib directories respectively.
+You can build that project by running the mk script.
+Make sure it is executable first.
+The script copies the C++ interface file and the .so file to the SPL project's impl/include and impl/lib directories respectively.
 That way, this SPL project will be self-contained with the C++ interface file and the .so file inside of it.
 ==================================================================